Rayza-Slyce/Apex_Logistics_Recruitment_Lure_Investigation/README.md

 - Strings analysis revealed references such as cmd.exe and http
 - No clear command-and-control domains were visible

-This suggests possible obfuscation or packing rather than a simple payload.
+Strings didn’t reveal anything meaningful, and combined with the unusually large DLL size (~100MB), this suggests the payload is likely packed or obfuscated rather than a straightforward executable.
 ---

 ## Likely Execution Flow